Raghavendra6005/Pattern_Problems/Pyramid_Patterns/Numerical_Pyramids/Half_Pyramid/Question.md

-# Print the pattern of Hollow rectangle
+# Print the pattern of Half Numarical Pyramid

 ## input 1:
 ### num=5;